JeffreyRobertLynch/glassbox-xai/README.md

 ## Superpixel Confidence Mapping for XAI

 Pixel-level confidence for model's segmentation decisions.
 Superpixels are formed by averaging like pixels via SLIC algorithm.
-200 superpixel segments (alterable parameter) applied for visualization.
+200 superpixel segments (configurable parameter) applied for visualization.

 *Heatmap displaying class confidence for each pixel, grouped by like pixels, for transparency.*